BEAVER CREEK, Colo. — Three years ago, Marco Sullivan broke through for his first World Cup win in what he figured would be a string of them.

 Eventually, they subsided.
 But it took a while for him to gain medical clearance.
 He was shocked at how slow his reaction times were in concussion tests administered by the team.

-Simple tests, too, such as recognizing shapes, colors and numbers.
+Simple tests, too, like recognizing shapes, colors and numbers.
 He thought he was doing well.

 "I went in three weeks after I crashed and my marks were really low," said Sullivan, who also had a scope on his right knee as a result of the crash.
 "At that point I realized, 'Wow, maybe I'm not where I thought I was.'
 The symptoms, the headaches, had really vanished, too."